Comparon/megacron/README.md

 This bundle is designed around the idea to schedule the commands within the project and therefore under VCS control.

+## IMPORTANT

+Use this version with at least symfony 4

 ## Installation

 1. Add the bundle to your project as a composer dependency: